schrau24/FlowProcessing/utilities/doc/FlowProcessing_User_Manual.md

 - Computer Vision Toolbox

 ### Data needed  <a name="data-needed"></a>
+The tool optionally works on 4D flow in different formats, listed and explained below.
+For other formats, please contact e.m.schrauben@amsterdamumc.nl to update functionality.
+#### Philips .par / .rec <a name="philips-parrec"></a>
-The tool works directly on reconstructed .par / .rec files from a Philips 4D flow acquisition.
-It assumes these are all located within a single folder.
+Reconstructed .par / .rec files from a Philips 4D flow acquisition can be directly loaded in.
+All files shouled be located within a single folder.
 The files needed are as follows:\
 SUBJECTID or other identifier_1.par, SUBJECTID or other identifier_1.rec\
 SUBJECTID or other identifier_2.par, SUBJECTID or other identifier_2.rec\
 SUBJECTID or other identifier_3.par, SUBJECTID or other identifier_3.rec
+#### Siemens dicom <a name="siemens-dicom"></a>
+Reconstructed Siemens .dcm files can be recursively loaded in (note, this option can be time-consuming).
+All files shouled be located within 4 folders with the following format:\
+one folder with the magnitude dicoms, and 3 folders with the separate velocity directions\
+note the naming of these folders does not matter as velocity information is gathered directly from the dicom headers

 ### Starting the tool  <a name="starting-the-tool"></a>
 Within Matlab, navigate to the folder containing FlowProcessing.m.
 Type this into your command window:\